 Winter theme

-During the winter season there is an increase of some claim categories, especially on the northern latitudes.
-The table contains some examples of damages that show how the claim frequency looks in our winter statistics.
-Winter is defined December-March.
+During the winter season, the number of claims within some categories increases, especially in the northern latitudes.
+The table below illustrates our winter claims frequency statistics for certain categories next to the corresponding frequency during the rest of the year.
+Here, winter is defined as December–March.
 The number of claims is divided by the number of months.

 CONTACT DAMAGES